Nesakko/MyLinksPage/README.md

 # MyLinksPage

-Simple webpage to share my links to social media and other platforms.
+My quite simple webpage to share my links to social media and other platforms.

-Simple, minimalist and fun 😄